 - Government revenue minus subsidies

-Then, you can calculate aggregate income with the following formula:
+Then, we can calculate aggregate income with the following formula:

-In some textbooks, you might find a different formula.
-Because it must be the same as the aggregate expenditure, the author may use the formula: C + S + T;
+Some textbooks use a different formula.
+Because aggregate income must be equivalent to the aggregate expenditure, the author may use the formula C + S + T.

 - C is consumption expenditure